voidframework/voidframework.github.io/content/doc/relational-databases/h2-webconsole.en.md

 Once your application has started, you can access the H2 web console by going to `http://127.0.0.1:9002`.

 {{< alert "warning" >}}
-Note that H2 web console will be started only if the configuration is run in development mode (<code>voidframework.core.runInDevMode = true</code>).
+Note that H2 web console will be started only if the application is run in development mode (<code>voidframework.core.runInDevMode = true</code>).
 {{< /alert >}}